-After all, a good entertainer can bring your party theme to life and keep everyone talking about it long after.
+After all, a good entertainer can bring your celebration to life and keep everyone talking about it long after.
 And not to mention, entertainers often take on one of the most difficult parts of any child's party: Keeping 20 or so kids busy for a significant chunk of time.

-- Ask yourself if your budget allows for a tip, before the entertainer arrives at your party.
-If so, have cash or a check ready ahead of time.
+- Before the entertainer arrives be sure to check if your budget allows for a tip.
+If so, have cash, check or the vendor’s preferred payment method ready ahead of time.

 - Pay attention to the level of professionalism leading up to the event.
 Were they punctual in responding and easy to work with?
 Did they arrive organized and on time?

-- Now for the party itself, were the kids entertained and did you feel less stressed because of their presence?
+- Throughout the party, were the kids entertained and did you feel less stressed because of their presence?
 If the children responded exceptionally well to their talents, consider bumping up that tip.

-- Did the entertainer have to work through any, erm—unexpected challenges?
+- Did the entertainer have to work through any unexpected challenges?
 Say, a child who was particularly fussy or a bathroom incident?
 Handling those scenarios with grace is a big pro.

 - Lastly, would you book this vendor again or recommend them to your friends?
 That’s a great measure of how much you valued their talents.

-Just as a heads up, you should know that other parents may ask if you tipped the entertainer and, if so, how much.
+Sometimes other parents about tipping for the kids party entertainer and, if so, how much.
 People often ask because they want to know for their own child's party.
 It's great if you are comfortable sharing, but don’t feel pressured to share something you’d rather keep private.

-If you're maxed out financially, make sure to let the vendor or entertainer know how much you enjoyed their talents.
-We know playing host comes with a million tasks that demand your attention, but instead of hastily walking the entertainer to the door, take the time to sing their praises.
+If you’ve already hit your party budget, make sure to let the vendor or entertainer know how much you enjoyed their talents.
+Playing host comes with a million tasks that demand your attention, but while walking the entertainer to the door, take the time to sing their praises.

-Again, we’ll reiterate that tipping isn’t required.
+Again, tipping for kids party entertainment isn’t required.
 However, as with any service industry, party entertainers appreciate tips.
 Something like 10 to 20 percent of the overall price is appropriate.